Oil Spill Segmentation using Deep Encoder-Decoder models: Introduction

-\section{Introduction}
+\section{\uppercase{Introduction}}

-Sea, oceans, and coastal regions form a quintessential part of the environment, marine ecosystem, and human activities.
-The marine ecosystem is a primary source of economy and livelihood for a large amount of the population around the world.
-But some human activities cause severe degradation and destruction of marine ecosystems.
-One such cause is the oil spill from various sources, including the transportation of oils.
-For example, crude oil is used in many industrial and manufacturing processes in today's world.
-Many sectors use gasoline, diesel, jet fuel, lubricants, textiles, paint, fertilizer, pesticides, pharmaceuticals, etc. So, crude oil has been one of the major driving factors of modern global economic development.
-In the current globalized world, crude oil is transported all around the globe via shipping tankers.
-An unavoidable side effect of this transportation is oil spills.
+Seas, oceans, and coastal regions represent vital components of the environment, marine ecosystems, and human activities.
+The aquatic ecosystem is a crucial source of economic stability and livelihoods for a significant portion of the global population.
+However, numerous human activities pose substantial threats to marine ecosystems, with oil spills being a notable one.
+These spills can arise from various sources, including the transportation of crude oil.
+Crude oil is integral to many industrial and manufacturing processes, finding application in sectors such as gasoline, diesel, jet fuel, lubricants, textiles, paint, fertilizers, pesticides, and pharmaceuticals, serving as a critical driver of industrial development and expansion.
+However, the primary method of transporting crude oil globally is through shipping tankers, which inevitably leads to accidental oil spills.

-Other reasons for oil spills may arise from offshore platforms, drilling rigs, and wells.
-Human error, natural disasters, deliberate releases, and technical failures may cause them.
-They can have catastrophic environmental, human health, and socio-economic consequences.
-The birds and mammals affected by oil spills die from various complications without human intervention to clean up the oil spills \citep{bird_die_1}.
-Besides affecting marine ecosystems, oil spills also affect the quality of the air \citep{oil_spill_air_quality}.
-Oil spills have faced public and media backlash, owing to their adverse effects, which can bring about changes to take steps from political and government institutions towards preventing future oil spills \citep{steps_to_prevent_oil_spills}.
-Oil spills may take a long time to clean up \citep{long_time}.
+Apart from accidental oil spills, other causes may include incidents from offshore platforms, drilling rigs and wells, natural disasters, deliberate releases, and technical failures.
+These events can lead to catastrophic environmental impacts, adverse human health effects, and significant socio-economic consequences.
+Additionally, oil spills can severely affect wildlife, including birds and marine mammals, disrupting ecosystems and leading to long-term ecological damage \cite{bird_die_1}.
+Besides affecting marine ecosystems, it also affects the air quality \cite{oil_spill_air_quality}.
+Oil spills have faced significant public and media backlash due to their harmful effects, prompting political and governmental institutions to prevent future occurrences \cite{steps_to_prevent_oil_spills}.